1st Royal Naval Brigade: Mediterranean

 In February 1915, the Royal Naval Division received orders to embark for an "operation in the Mediterranean".
 The Royal Marines Brigade left Devonport on 6 February, reaching the island of Lemnos on 24 February.
 The 1st and 2nd Naval Brigades however remained at Blandford for a short time for an inspection by King George V on 24 February.
 Right after the inspection, the two brigades were embarked on trains and arrived in Avonmouth.
 However, the 1st Naval 'Brigade' was now only the strength of one battalion, as the 2nd (Hawke), 3rd (Benbow), and 4th (Collingwood) Battalions, in addition to the recently joined 1st and 2nd Royal Naval Field Engineer Companies were left behind to finish their landing training.
 On 1 March 1915, they were embarked at Avonmouth and arrived at Port Said in British Egypt on 29 March.
-Between the landing and 5th April, the brigade was redesignated as the 1st (Royal Naval) Brigade, though it later dropped the prefix '(Royal Naval)' on 2 August 1915.
-In addition, the brigade was reorganised with the 3rd (Benbow) Battalion, disbanded on 9 June; 4th (Collingwood) Battalion left on 30 May; 5th (Nelson) Battalion, joined by the 5th of April; and 12th (Deal) Battalion joining on 12th March.
+Between the landing and 5 April, the brigade was redesignated as the 1st (Royal Naval) Brigade, though it later dropped the prefix '(Royal Naval)' on 2 August 1915.
+In addition, the brigade was reorganised with the 3rd (Benbow) Battalion, disbanded on 9 June; 4th (Collingwood) Battalion left on 30 May; 5th (Nelson) Battalion, joined by 5 April; and 12th (Deal) Battalion joining on 12 March.

 On 5 April 1915, the division began to re-embark on ships, and on 8 April left Egypt for Mudros, Kingdom of Greece.
 By 16 April, the division had concentrated around Trebuki Bay, Skyros and on 23 April the division sailed for the Gulf of Xeros.
 The division carried out feint landings at Bulair on 24 April, while the main body of the division landed near what would become known as Anzac Cove.
 On 27 April the entire division was disembarked and set up position at Cape Helles.

 The division was shipped to Egypt and fought at the Battle of Gallipoli at Anzac Cove and Cape Helles.
 Casualties before the campaign began included Rupert Brooke, who died at sea from an infected mosquito bite on 23 April 1915.
 The RND was one of two British divisions (the other being the regular 29th Division) at the Gallipoli landings.
 Eleven troopships and Canopus, Dartmouth and Doris, two destroyers and trawlers rendezvoused off Bulair before dawn and the warships began a day-long bombardment, just after daybreak.
 A destroyer made a close pass off the beach and later on, ships' boats were swung out from the troopships and lines of eight cutters pulled by a trawler made as if to land.
 In the late afternoon men began to embark on the boats, which headed for the shore just before dark and returned after night fell.
 During the night Lieutenant-Commander Bernard Freyberg swam ashore and lit flares along the beach, crept inland and observed the Ottoman defences.
 Freyberg found that the defences were dummies and returned safely to report.
 Just after dawn, the decoy force sailed south to join the main landings, coming ashore on 30 April.